arjunhore/avm-infra-ext/docs/setup.md

 ### Setting up the DNS

-While the Terraform deployment is running, it will create a new Route53 Hosted Zone for the selected subdomain `<workspace>.<root-domain-name>` (example: `example.avm.technology`)
+While the Terraform deployment is running, it will create a new Route53 Hosted Zone for the selected subdomain `<WORKSPACE>.<ROOT_DOMAIN>` (example: `example.avm.technology`)

 The Route53 Hosted Zone will be then used by Terraform to create all the required DNS records for the application (Load-balancer, Cloudfront, SSL certificates, etc).

-> The nameservers (NS) for the Route53 hosted zone will need to be manually added to the root domain name.
+> The nameservers (NS) for the Route53 hosted zone will need to be manually added to the root domain DNS.

 ![](assets/route53-hosted-zone.png)